Tyler-Murphy/require-from-drive/readme.md

 ### Use

+**IMPORTANT: Each time the apps script is changed, you'll need to deploy a new version as a web app.
+Otherwise, your changes won't end up in the live version.**

 First, follow these steps to set up Google Drive:

 1. Create a folder on Google Drive.
 Name it something like "app secrets"